javanile/crontab/README.md

 ## Introduction and benefits

-The MySQL image is a tool designed to make it easy for users to run and customize MySQL database.
+The crontab image is a tool designed to make it easy for users to run and customize cron on a Docker Compose project.
 Our mission is to provide a user-friendly and efficient solution that can save time and increase productivity.

-By using the MySQL image, users can expect the following benefits:
+By using the crontab image, users can expect the following benefits:

-- Feature 1: saves time by automating process Y
+- Saves time by automating scheduled tasks or scripts
-- Feature 2: increases accuracy by providing detailed and real time information
+- Increases accuracy by providing detailed logs and real time information
-- Feature 3: allows for easy collaboration with team members
+- Allows for easy collaboration and integration on `docker-compose.yml` file

-We are constantly working to improve the Awesome App and add new features that will make the app even more useful.
+We are constantly working to improve the crontab and add new features that will make the app even more useful.
-Thank you for choosing our MySQL image!
+Thank you for choosing our crontab image!

-This is just an example, and the content can be tailored according to the specifics of the project.
-The goal is just to give an overview of what's the purpose of the project, and what are the advantages of using it.

 ## Supported tags and respective `Dockerfile` links